GoogleCloudPlatform/community/tutorials/monitoring-iot-data-grafana/index.md

 This tutorial uses the Espressif micro-controller ESP32 for its WiFi and built-in temperature sensor.

-### Generate key pair for device authentication
+### Generate a key pair for device authentication

 You need to generate an elliptic curve (EC) ES256 private/public key pair for your device authentication.
-Make sure to generate them into a safe place.
+Make sure to store them in a safe place.

     openssl ecparam -genkey -name prime256v1 -noout -out ec_private.pem